Jerome of Prague

-Jerome of Prague (Jeroným Pražský; Hieronymus Pragensis; 1379 – 30 May 1416) was a Czech scholastic philosopher, theologian, reformer, and professor.
+Jerome of Prague (Jeroným Pražský; Hieronymus Pragensis; 1379 – 30 May 1416) was a Czech scholastic philosopher and theologian.
 Jerome was one of the chief followers of Jan Hus and was burned for heresy at the Council of Constance.

 Early life

 Jerome was born in Prague, Kingdom of Bohemia (now the Czech Republic), in 1379 and graduated from the Charles University of Prague in 1398.
 He later studied at Oxford University where he first became familiar with the reformist teachings of John Wycliffe.
 He was a philosopher, theologian, university professor, and church reformer who dedicated his life to eradicate those church doctrines and dogmas he found to be corrupt.
 He was constantly in and out of jail.
 His radical ideas eventually brought about his death by execution as a heretic to the church, but made him a martyr for the Protestant Reformation and followers of Jan Hus (known as Hussites).

 He was well-educated and spent most of his life traveling, trying to incite religious reform in various cities.
 It was for his criticisms rather than heresy that he was martyred.